abealsileshi/Computer-Systems/README.md

 When in doubt, ask: We’ve tried to lay down some rules and the spirit of the collaboration policy above.
 However, we cannot be comprehensive.
 If you have doubts about this policy or would like to discuss specific cases, please ask the instructor.
 If it has not been described above, you should discuss it with us first.

 Note: Other information on the Honor Code can be found at www.colorado.edu/policies/honor.html and www.colorado.edu/academics/honorcode.
 Collaboration boundaries are hard to define crisply and may differ from class to class.
 If you are in any doubt about where they lie for a particular course, it is your responsibility to ask the course instructor.

-Requirements for COVID-19
-As a matter of public health and safety due to the pandemic, all members of the CU Boulder community and all visitors to campus must follow university, department and building requirements and all public health orders in place to reduce the risk of spreading infectious disease.
-Students who fail to adhere to these requirements will be asked to leave class, and students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct and Conflict Resolution.
-For more information, see the policy on classroom behavior and the Student Code of Conduct.
-If you require accommodation because a disability prevents you from fulfilling these safety measures, please follow the steps in the “Accommodation for Disabilities” statement on this syllabus.

-As of Aug.
-13, 2021, CU Boulder has returned to requiring masks in classrooms and laboratories regardless of vaccination status.
-This requirement is a temporary precaution during the delta surge to supplement CU Boulder’s COVID-19 vaccine requirement.
-Exemptions include individuals who cannot medically tolerate a face covering, as well as those who are hearing-impaired or otherwise disabled or who are communicating with someone who is hearing-impaired or otherwise disabled and where the ability to see the mouth is essential to communication.
-If you qualify for a mask-related accommodation, please follow the steps in the “Accommodation for Disabilities” statement on this syllabus.
-In addition, vaccinated instructional faculty who are engaged in an indoor instructional activity and are separated by at least 6 feet from the nearest person are exempt from wearing masks if they so choose.

-Accommodation for Disabilities
-If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
-Disability Services determines accommodations based on documented disabilities in the academic environment.
-Information on requesting accommodations is located on the Disability Services website.
-Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.
-If you have a temporary medical condition or injury, see Temporary Medical Conditions under the Students tab on the Disability Services website.

-Classroom Behavior
-Students and faculty each have responsibility for maintaining an appropriate learning environment.
-Those who fail to adhere to such behavioral standards may be subject to discipline.
-Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-Class rosters are provided to the instructor with the student’s legal name.
-We will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
-For more information, see the policies on classroom behavior and the  Student Code of Conduct.

-Honor Code
-All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
-Violations of the policy may include plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
-All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
-Students who are found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
-Additional information regarding the Honor Code academic integrity policy can be found at the Honor Code Office website.

-Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation The University of Colorado Boulder (CU Boulder) is committed to fostering positive and welcoming learning, working, and living environments.
-CU Boulder will not tolerate acts of sexual misconduct (including sexual assault, exploitation, harassment, dating or domestic violence, and stalking), discrimination, and harassment by members of our community.
-Individuals who believe they have been subject to misconduct or retaliatory actions for reporting a concern should contact the Office of Institutional Equity and Compliance (OIEC) at 303-492-2127 or cureport@colorado.edu.
-Information about the OIEC, university policies, anonymous reporting, and campus resources can be found on the OIEC website.

-Please know that faculty and instructors have a responsibility to inform OIEC when made aware of incidents of sexual misconduct, discrimination, harassment, and/or related retaliation, to ensure that individuals impacted receive information about options for reporting and support resources.

-Religious Holidays
-Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments, or required attendance.